VineetKumarRakesh/2D-Geo-Clustering/README.md

 |              | 3 (disp)   | 0.5500 (≈) | 37 520            | 0.5600 (≈)     |
 |              | 5 (comb)   | 0.3400 (≈) | 42 120            | 0.8700 (≈)     |
 | **Pupil**    | 5          | 0.6500 (≈) | 18 000            | 0.5200 (≈)     |
-\* Actual numbers may vary slightly due to random initialization and the final dataset used.

 ### Cross-Dataset Results (FER, Lips/Eyes only)